dilshod1405/dilshod1405/README.md

 ---

-## 🎯 What I'm Working On
+## 🎯 Current Focus & Continuous Learning

-- 🔨 Building scalable microservices with Go
+- 🔨 **Architecture Design**: Continuously improving my skills in designing scalable and maintainable system architectures
-- 🚀 Developing real-time communication systems
+- 🚀 **Performance Optimization**: Learning and applying advanced techniques for optimizing backend performance
-- 📚 Contributing to NeoSoft online learning platform
+- 📚 **Best Practices**: Staying updated with industry best practices and design patterns
-- 🎓 Learning advanced system design patterns
+- 🎓 **System Design**: Deepening my understanding of distributed systems and microservices patterns
-- 🤝 Open to collaboration on interesting projects
+- 🤝 **Collaboration**: Open to collaborating on challenging projects and sharing knowledge with the community

 ---